JoesphK/SampleArgoCDproject/README.md

 - A running Kubernetes cluster
 - Argo CD installed and running in the cluster
-- A localhost port-forward or external access to the Argo CD UI
+- An external access to the Argo CD UI.

 ---